thamain1/IntelliOptics-Edge/deploy/README.md

 inferencemodel-oodd-det-3jemxiunjuekdjzbuxavuevw15k-5d8b454bcb-xqf8m        1/1     Running   0          2s
 ```

-We currently have a hard-coded docker image from ECR in the [edge-endpoint](/edge-endpoint/deploy/k3s/edge_deployment.yaml)
-deployment.
-If you want to make modifications to the edge endpoint code and push a different
+The legacy manifests still reference an image hosted in Azure Container Registry (ACR).
+If you want to make modifications to the edge endpoint code and push a different image, follow the guidance in [Building and publishing custom images to Azure Container Registry (ACR)](#building-and-publishing-custom-images-to-azure-container-registry-acr).
-image to ECR see [Pushing/Pulling Images from ECR](#pushingpulling-images-from-elastic-container-registry-ecr).

 ### Converting from `setup-ee.sh` to Helm